 An agile organization is one that is designed to collaborate.
 The very construct of the organization – from the organizational structure, to the work processes, and even the way the market is engaged – promotes a sense of the organization as one team.

 The complexity of collaboration is one of the fundamental reasons to keep teams in an agile organization small.
 O(n2) to be precise.
 7±2 is a commonly accepted size.
-Localize decision making to reduce the lines of communication and subsequent delays incurred.
+It’s helpful to localize decision-making in order to reduce the lines of communication, thus reducing any subsequent delays.
 However, don’t let the goal of collaboration impact your ability to be productive.
-Sitting in meetings and talking is not necessarily collaboration whereas sitting quietly in a room by yourself can be.
+Sitting in meetings and talking is not necessarily collaboration, whereas sitting quietly in a room by yourself can be.

 Critical to effective collaboration is the default transparency of information, decisions, and relationships to provide a solid grounding for trust & respect between customers, peers, and leaders.
 All individuals have the ability to know what is going on so that they can make appropriate decisions.
 This doesn’t mean that everyone knows everything, rather that everyone has the choice of knowing anything.
 And, of course, the ability to be selectively opaque to the competition while being transparent internally is the real art of One Team.

 There are many tools and practices that you can adopt to improve how your teams collaborate.
 For example, social contracts, pair programming (or pair work outside IT), and visualization tools (like Kanban Boards, Burndown Charts or Cumulative Flow Diagrams).